ohio-ontology/IOF-DigitalThread-Tutorial/README.md

 -	Then make sure you select the je1 individual _(RED 1)_ _[just click on it blue tab will indicate that you are selecting it]_
 -	In the Description Box, locate the plus sign next to Type: then click on it. _(RED 2)_ A box will pop up.
 -	Select Class expression editor (it should be already automatically selected)
-  -	Then type in Jet only, then press Ctrl + spacebar, the program will autocomplete the class name as JetEngine _(RED 3)_
+  -	Then type in Jet only, then press Ctrl + spacebar, and the program will autocomplete the class name as JetEngine _(RED 3)_
   -	Press OK to finish assigning a class to the individual
 -	REPEAT the 1.6 process to _create an individual_ for **Compressor** (Name: **c1**)
 -	REPEAT another round but _create an individual_ for **Thrust** (Name: **th1-720**)